 Visit England Finalist 2023, we’re awaiting the results on 7th June!

 Going Green At Hendra

 Sustainable Tourism in Cornwall

-We installed biomass boilers to head the Oasis Fun Pools and some of our shower facilities too.
-We use locally sourced wood chip to power the boilers, generating 98% of the parks electricity.
+We installed biomass boilers to heat the Oasis Fun Pools and some of our shower facilities too.
+We use locally sourced wood chip to power the boilers.

-We also have our own bore hole supply to supply the park – all of our use age is careful managed here on site!
+We also have our own bore hole supply to supply the park – all of our usage is carefully managed here on site!